GooberRF/RFRevised/README.md

 Usage
 -----
-RF Revised requires Dash Faction 1.8.0+
+RF Revised requires use of the Dash Faction patch.
+Most functionality will work fine with the latest stable release of Dash Faction (1.8.0), though some elements of RF Revised require features only available in as-of-yet unreleased versions.
 - Create a directory named `rfrevised` in `RedFaction\mods\` for the data in this repo.
 - Launch the Dash Faction launcher and select `rfrevised` from the `Mod` dropdown at the bottom of the window.
 - Click `Launch Game`